 DIY Concrete Garden Steps

-We recently added a set of DIY concrete garden steps to our back yard.
-Which ended up being 4,200 lbs of hand poured Quickcrete concrete, and 6 months of battling rain to complete.
+We recently added a set of DIY concrete garden steps to our backyard.
+Which ended up being 4,200 lbs of hand poured Quikrete concrete, and 6 months of battling rain to complete.

 We recently completed our spring DIY project, of adding some concrete garden steps to our yard.
 These will allow us to walk from our back yard down to a wooded walking trail that runs next to the creek behind our home.
 We started this project back in March, and due to all kind of crazy weather and pop up storms the project has been slightly delayed.
-Let just say the process of digging and hand pouring the 4,200 lbs of Quickcrete concrete was quite a challenge in the rain.
+Let’s just say the process of digging and hand pouring the 4,200 lbs of Quikrete concrete was quite a challenge, in the rain.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS

 * This post contains affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission should you decide to purchase after clicking on my links – for which I am very grateful!
 You can view my full advertising disclosure here.